 Scalia Law School's intellectual property classes are taught by full-time and adjunct law faculty members who are exceptionally well qualified in their practice areas.
 Our IP adjunct faculty boasts a sitting Circuit Judge of the United States Court of Appeals for the Federal Circuit; the Solicitor of the U.S. Patent and Trademark Office (USPTO), a former Commissioner of Patents and Trademarks, a former Register of Copyrights, a former Examiner-in-Chief and Board of Patent Appeals and Interferences Administrative Judge, a former WIPO Director of Industrial Property law, former chief counsels of the principal subcommittees on intellectual property in the United States Senate and House of Representatives, and prominent practitioners from most of the leading intellectual property law firms in the Washington metropolitan area.

 - The Intellectual Property LLM program draws on the law school's extensive existing resources to provide one of the most comprehensive, diverse programs of its kind among Washington-area and Virginia law schools, according to a GMU survey of law schools in this region.
 While the focus is patent law, significant offerings exist in the areas of copyright, trademark, and technology law.

 - The Patent Law Track is for JD students who wish to develop a greater degree of specialization in that area.

 - The Intellectual Property Law Concentration is for JD students who wish to develop some expertise in that area, but who also wish to pursue electives in a broad range of areas.

-- Mason Law offers a broad range of Intellectual Property Courses to its students.
+- Scalia Law School offers a broad range of Intellectual Property Courses to its students.